 - Ashwagandha: Ashwagandha helps our body handle and manage stress, combat aging, strengthen and build muscles, aid neurological disorders, relieve rheumatoid, arthritis and help boost levels of thyroid hormones.

 - Zinc: Zinc plays an important role in the conversion of thyroid hormone from T4 to T3.
 It helps improve thyroid function and hormone levels.
-If you are looking for thyroid treatment, you shouldn’t disregard zinc supplements.
+If you are looking for natural thyroid treatment, you shouldn’t disregard zinc supplements.
 Daily Cleanse by HUM Nutrition is a good combo of the few supplements above including selenium, zinc, and other detoxifiers.

 - Tyrosine: Tyrosine is another nutrient that helps thyroid hormone production and conversion.
 Protein is a great source of tyrosine.